 This document describes microflow expressions in Mendix Studio.
 Expressions can be used to create or change an object or a variable based on logic.

-2 Writing the Expression
+2 Writing an Expression

 There are two ways of writing an expression:

-2.1 Writing the Expression Using Suggestions
+2.1 Writing an Expression Using Suggestions

 - Suggestions from your microflow – variables or attributes that you have created or retrieved in your microflow